What is a kuksa ?

 According to the desire of its creator, a kuksa can have or not a decoration.
 Here are some of the most common decorations.

-5.1 Reindeer horn
+5.1 Reindeer antler

-reindeer horn finishing kuksa
+reindeer antler finishing kuksa

 5.2 Leather hook